mohan/csvdb/readme.md

  3. csvdb_read_record($config, $r_id)
  	* Return associative array of the record at r_id.
+ 	* Returns 0 for soft-deleted record, and false for hard-deleted.

  4. csvdb_update_record($config, $r_id, $values, $partial_update=false)
  	* Update a record at record at r_id.